Leomendoza13/histopatho_chowder/docs/report.md

 ### Python Setup

 To start the PIK3CA mutation detection challenge, I began reading the article and summarized its contents as I did above.
-Following this, I explored the provided code repository named "HistoSSLscaling," which contains the Chowder Model.
-Setting up my environment was the first step, which involved installing the necessary requirements from the requirements.txt.
-Then, I encountered an issue with the setup.py of the Chowder repository, so I had to add it as a Git submodule to use it.
+Following this, I explored the provided code repository named `HistoSSLscaling`, which contains the Chowder Model.
+Setting up my environment was the first step, which involved installing the necessary requirements from the `requirements.txt`.
+Then, I encountered an issue with the `setup.py` of the Chowder repository, so I had to add it as a Git submodule to use it.

 In the provided code, I realized many interesting classes for my project as: